AureliaGardes/ing-bank-account-kata/README.md

 # Bank Account Kata (EN)
 _Une version [française est disponible](#bank-account-kata-fr)_
-> This is a home exercice, with some implementation freedom and a due date, its goal is to give a starting point for the upcoming technical interview.
+> This exercice has some flexible implementation and a deadline.
+> Its purpose is to provide a point of reference for the upcoming technical interview.

 ## Instructions
-This Kata has a mandatory part, the [MVP or Minimum Valuable Product](#mvp---minimum-valuable-product) and some [bonus features](#bonus-features), so you can use the time left to shine.
+The [MVP or Minimum Valuable Product](#mvp---minimum-valuable-product) is the mandatory part of the Kata.
+Yet, you can work on [bonus features](#bonus-features) to show off your skills.
 In case of missing information, make a choice and stay consistent with it.
 _Be careful with the size and the message of your commits._

-**There is no "good" way to make this Kata, we're interested in your implementation choices and your technical skills with those constraints.**
+**There is no "right" way to implement this Kata, we're interested in your choices and your technical skills within those constraints.**

 ### Delivery
 The Kata should be delivered using a [Github](https://github.com) repository, or you can create a *Pull Request* to the [develop](https://github.com/kirinux/ing-bank-account-kata/tree/develop) branch of the [original repository](https://github.com/kirinux/ing-bank-account-kata).
 Your repository should have:
-* A branch named as your `trigram` received by mail, it should contain your final source code.
+* A branch named as your `trigram` received by mail ; it should contain your final source code.
-* A `readme.md` file, explaining the possible intricacies of your implementation and how to start your project.
+* A `readme.md` file, explaining the possible details of your implementation and how to start your project.

 ### Technical constraints
-* Java@8 minimum
+* Java@11+
-* JUnit@5 + AssertJ@3
+* JUnit@5+

 ## The Kata
 ### MVP - Minimum Valuable Product